dekarrin/ictiobus/docs/fishi-usage.md

 The above pattern would be interpreted as `\d{1,3}%`.

-As can be seen from above examples, the backslash character `\` does *not* need to be escaped.
-This is relatively uncommon compared to other programming languages; because FISHI uses backslashes so frequently in its lexer patterns, it was decided to make the backslash be treated as a literal character and to instead use an alternative sequence for escaping (`%!`).
+As seen in the above examples, the backslash character `\` does *not* need to be escaped.
+This is relatively uncommon compared to other programming languages;
+because FISHI uses backslashes so frequently in its lexer patterns that instead of making it need to be escaped every time, it uses a different sequence for escaping, `%!`.

 The pattern will be applied to input text at the current position of the lexer.
-Note that the lexer is, in general, not aware of the start or end of line with respect to the patterns it uses; this means that `^` will *always* match (the current position of the lexer at any given time is considered the start of the string), and `$` will *never* match except at the very end of all input text.
+Note that the lexer is, in general, not aware of the start or end of a line.
+This means that `^` will *always* match (the current position of the lexer at any given time is considered the start of the string), and `$` will *never* match except at the very end of all input text.
 So these cannot be used to distinguish patterns, or at least, not as they would typically be used in regular expressions.

 ### Lexing Tokens

 New tokens in FISHI are declared by using the `%token` directive after a pattern, followed by the name of a token class.
-The lexer will lex the text matched by the patten as a token of the given class.
+The lexer will lex the text matched by the pattern as a token of the given class.

     # declare a token class named 'int' found by matching against a sequence of
     # one or more digits: